 While it may be hard to know if you have a TMJ disorder, you can look out for common signs and symptoms.
 Our dentists will also conduct a full evaluation of your teeth to look for obvious signs.
 If you suffer from any of these TMJ symptoms, please contact our office:

 - Pain in the face, neck, or shoulders

 - Tooth wear

-Before treating these symptoms, Dr. Boenning or Dr. Dancykier will evaluate the joints for damaged tissue as well as teeth for wear and tear.
-One of the most common treatments for TMJ disorder and bruxism is a nightguard.
+Before treating these symptoms, Dr. Boenning or Dr. Dancykier will evaluate the joints for damaged tissue and teeth for wear and tear.
+One of the most common treatments for a TMJ disorder and bruxism is a nightguard.
 A nightguard is a custom oral appliance that is worn over the teeth, often during sleep.

 Mouth and jaw exercises can also be helpful if you have mild TMJ symptoms.
 These exercises relieve pain, strengthen the jaw muscles, reduce clicking and popping, and promote healing.
 We can recommend these exercises in conjunction with oral appliance therapy for the best results.

 Frequently Asked Questions about TMJ Treatment

 TMD and TMJ treatment can be confusing especially if you are not sure if that is even what you have.
 With many patients unsure of their treatment options, we understand there are many questions surrounding the subject.
 Please read through our common questions that patients may have about TMJ and the treatment process.
 Feel free to contact us if you have further questions or concerns.

 You can address most TMJ problems with non-invasive and non-surgical dental treatments.
 Oral surgery is only necessary in severe cases of TMJ.
 We offer conservative treatment for TMJ and its often painful symptoms in our Towson office.

 How do I know if I need TMJ treatment?